-We continue to see the shipping-lines introducing measures to compensate for the falling freight rates, including cancelation of an entire vessel schedule forcing all bookings to a later vessel, dropping some previously routine destination ports-of-call, and 'slow-steaming' to reduce vessel fuel consumption.
-The result is slower than advertised voyage times, and arbitrary last minute rebooking (of loaded) containers onto a later vessel.
+Shipping-lines continue to introduce measures to compensate for the falling freight rates, including cancelation of an entire vessel schedule forcing all bookings to a later vessel, dropping some previously routine destination ports-of-call, and 'slow-steaming' to reduce vessel fuel consumption.
+The result is slower than advertised voyage times, and arbitrary last-minute re-booking (of loaded) containers onto a later vessel.